-- Ensure each panel is straight by using your level.
+- Ensure each panel is straight with your level.

-4. Share a Photo for a Chance to be Featured!
+Share a photo for a chance to be featured!

 Owner and founder, Adrienne Scanlan, hangs our wallpaper murals for celebrity designers like Colin and Justin, Brian Gluckstein, Jackie Glass and Kimberley Seldon on set at Cityline.
 You know you’re working with an expert who cares about the small details and who stands behind her quality service.

-If you live outside of Ontario, you can find a qualified installer at the Wallcovering Installers Association.
+If you live elsewhere, find a qualified installer at the Wallcovering Installers Association.

 Pre pasted wallpaper just means there is a layer of dry wallpaper paste on the back of the paper, that is activated with water.
 It eliminates the need to figure out the right type of paste to buy and you don’t need to apply it to the back of the paper or wall, so it’s less messy.